Memory Loss

 Causes for short term memory loss

 Short term memory loss is a symptom of many possible causes including disease, dyslexia, depression, injury or chronic drug and alcohol abuse.
-Other possible causes for amnesia can be Alzheimer's disease, tumor in the brain, Creutzfeldt-Jakob disease, meningitis, Parkinson's disease, Pick disease, epilepsy, stroke and West Nile virus.
+Other possible causes for amnesia can be Alzheimer's disease, brain tumor, Creutzfeldt-Jakob disease, meningitis, Parkinson's disease, Pick disease, epilepsy, stroke and West Nile virus.
+A stroke is construed as one of the most serious reasons for a short term memory loss.

 Alzheimer’s disease